 Since 2013, these projects have provided 69 cane farmers in the Lower Burdekin with individualised, real-time irrigation runoff data, which can support them to improve their farming practices.
 These projects have informed participants and the wider community about the importance of wetlands, and the connectivity between farms, wetlands, and downstream environments, including the Great Barrier Reef (GBR).

-The current project is located in a key wetland repair area downstream of Lilliesmere Lagoon.
-NQ Dry Tropics project officers are engaging with three cane farmers and measuring tail water runoff during irrigation events.
-This data will be given to each farmer along with an explanation of what it means.
+The 2016 – 2017 project was located in a key wetland area downstream of Lilliesmere Lagoon.
+NQ Dry Tropics project officers engaged with three cane farmers and measured tail water runoff during irrigation events.
+This data was provided to each farmer along with an explanation of what it means.

 Why cane farming and wetlands?